Development Minister Visits the Philippines

-It's now 3 months since since Typhoon Haiyan ripped through the Philippines.
-So far thanks to your rapid response, Plan has been able to deliver food to over 395,000 people, deliver water kits to 94,505 and provide back to school packs to more than 6,000.
+It's now 4 months since since Typhoon Haiyan ripped through the Philippines.
+So far thanks to your rapid response, Plan has been able to deliver food to over 395,000 people, deliver water kits to 94,505 and provide back to school packs to more than 6,000, but more is still required.

 Children and remote areas priority